jonathannelson/octopress/source/_posts/2013-02-17-7-tips-to-writing-copy-that-sells.markdown

 ## 2. Research!

-If you want a perfect copy, you need to know how your target audience thinks; what they want, how they want, etc. needs to be understood so that you can meet their needs.
+If you want perfect copy, you need to know how your target audience thinks; what they want, how they want, etc. needs to be understood so that you can meet their needs.
 Knowing your audience requires time – time spent on research.
 Without it, you’re just be taking chances and these chances can cost you.

 ## 3. Be Nice To Your Consumers

 Everybody likes being treated nicely.
 You not doing so would lead to pissed off or disappointed customers and anybody who’s mad or let down is bound to turn away from your product, or maybe even your whole business altogether.
 If they’re given respect, they’ll give respect to you in return, it’s as simple as that.
 The same attitude to be set in your copy – that the consumers are your equals or maybe even above you since you’re the one who wants them to buy.

 ## 4. Strong Headline Is Vital
 Headlines can work miracles; they’re one part of your copy that must be perfect.
 It should be attention seeking, interesting and promising.
-Some few tips to strong headlines are:
+A few tips for strong headlines are:

   * Use the headline templates that have gained a lot of response before.
   * Promise an attractive benefit to the readers, to keep their interest.